 When Etheridge queried why she was given a piecework rate whilst she had not signed an agreement, as required by the Fair Work Act, she says Tyson has become angry and protecting.
 She also queried whether he turned into paying the wrong minimum salary to her friends because it did no longer seem to consist of the informal loading.

 The Guardian approached Tyson for comment regarding the allegations made by way of Etheridge.
-He is of the same opinion he did now not, first of all, get the backpackers to signal piecework agreements but this become due to the fact there has been a sudden alternate in how the almond farm wanted to pay the employees.
+He agrees he did now, not, first of all, get the backpackers to signal piecework agreements, but this becomes because there has been a sudden alternate in how the almond farm wanted to pay the employees.

-Etheridge’s enjoy is not unusual.
-Piecework fees make it very difficult for green pickers to make a respectable salary, yet a few backpackers are so determined to finish their 88 days they feel they haven’t any alternative, however, to take the work, mainly in the event that they have paid for their lodging earlier.
+Etheridge’s enjoyment is not unusual.
+Piecework fees make it very difficult for green pickers to make a respectable salary.
+Yet, a few backpackers are so determined to finish their 88 days they feel they haven’t any alternative, however, to take the work, mainly if they have paid for their lodging earlier.

 New grape plantings at Mildura